This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - approving the Program Self-Review Report and providing this report to SPP no less than five weeks prior to the external program review;

-- approving the terms of reference for the review in consultation with relevant stakeholders, President of the Academic Senate and Deputy Vice-Chancellor (Academic);
+- approving the terms of reference for the review in consultation with the Deputy Vice-Chancellor (Academic);

 - approving of the final composition of the External Review Panel including appointing the Chair;

-- forwarding the final Review Report, together with the draft response and action plan to the Faculty Board(s), via the Faculty Teaching and Learning Committee, then to the Program and Course Approval Committee for approval;
+- forwarding the final Review Report, together with the draft Response and Action Plan to the Faculty Board(s), via the Faculty Teaching and Learning Committee, then to the PCAC for approval;

 - ensuring that the Faculty implements the approved Response and Action Plan in a timely manner.